 All three methods were tested and compared.
-In all cases, the use of OSPE resulted in some improvement in climatological forecasting skill over the starting model.
+In all cases, the use of gradient descent resulted in some improvement in climatological forecasting skill over the starting model.
 The ASUMO reached the best approximation of the truth parameters, with a global RMSE within $8\%$ of that of the perfect model for the temporal mean, and $5\%$ for the standard deviation.
-However, the parameters stabilized to their final solution after ~3000 days, a factor 4 slower than when training parameters only. \\\\ The results presented in this paper are based on ideal situations: a ``truth" whose parameters can be exactly modeled, unbiased and uncorrelated noise, and the modest complexity of the model compared to modern climate models in operational use.
-Nonetheless, the good performance achieved at this stage warrants next-stage tests of OSPE and ASUMO on more complex dynamical models and on real data.
-Additionally, the scalability of OSPE to tune a large number of parameters should be researched further, paving the way for operational use.